 This slow cooker version of teriyaki beef is made with an easy homemade teriyaki sauce that comes together in just a few minutes!
 Thinly sliced sirloin steak is cut across the grain and gets added right to the slow cooker.
 Whisk the sauce ingredients together, pour it over the beef, and slow cook until tender.

-The result is a sweet and salty steak that's packed with flavor and fall apart tender!
+The result is a sweet and salty steak that's packed with flavor and falls apart tender!
 Serve it over a bed of white rice or brown rice, or add it to noodles or steamed vegetables for a lighter dinner.

 No matter how you serve it, we're sure this crock pot teriyaki beef will be an easy slow cooker dinner recipe you'll return to again and again!